department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/dependents.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="questions-apply-mail">Can I apply to add a child or spouse as a dependent by mail or fax?</button>
 <div id="questions-apply-mail" class="usa-accordion-content">

-Yes, but we strongly encourage you to apply online.
-We can process online claims much faster than paper claims.
+Yes, but we encourage you to apply online.
 The online application is simple, and you can upload any needed supporting documents along with your application.

 When you file your claim online, you can also save the day you start your claim as the effective benefit start date.
 This means that if we decide you’re eligible for a higher compensation rate, we’ll pay you back to this date.

-**If you can’t, or don't want to apply online, you can apply by mail or fax using the forms below:**
+**If you can’t, or don’t want to apply online, you can apply by mail or fax using the forms below:**

-- **To add a dependent spouse or a child under 18 years of age**, use the Declaration of Status of Dependents (VA Form 21-686c). <br>
+- **To add a dependent spouse or a child under 18 years of age**, fill out a Declaration of Status of Dependents (VA Form 21-686c). <br>
 [Download VA Form 21-686c]( https://www.vba.va.gov/pubs/forms/VBA-21-686C-ARE.pdf).

-- **To add a dependent child over the age of 18 who’s attending school full time**, use both VA Form 21-686C and a Request for Approval of School Attendance (VA Form 21-674). <br>
+- **To add a dependent child who’s between 18 and 23 years old and attending school full time**, you’ll need to fill out both VA Form 21-686c and a Request for Approval of School Attendance (VA Form 21-674). <br>
 [Download VA Form 21-686c]( https://www.vba.va.gov/pubs/forms/VBA-21-686C-ARE.pdf). <br>
 [Download VA Form 21-674]( https://www.vba.va.gov/pubs/forms/VBA-21-674-ARE.pdf).

-- **To add a dependent parent**, use the Statement of Dependency of Parent(s) (VA Form 21-509). <br>
+- **To add a dependent parent**, you’ll need to fill out a Statement of Dependency of Parent(s) (VA Form 21-509). <br>
 [Download VA Form 21-509]( https://www.vba.va.gov/pubs/forms/VBA-21-509-ARE.pdf).

 **Mail your completed form(s) to:**